vega/vega-lite/site/index.md

 permalink: /

 images:
- - area
+ - spec: area
+   bgposition: 0 0
+   bgsize: cover
- - bar
+ - spec: bar
- - line
+ - spec: line
- - circle
+ - spec: circle
- - scatter
+ - spec: scatter
- - square
+ - spec: square
+ - spec: stacked_bar_h
+ - spec: point_filled
- - stacked_bar_h
+ - spec: stacked_bar_h
- - point_filled
+ - spec: point_filled

 ---

 {:.hidden}
 # Vega-Lite: a high-level visualization grammar

+{% include showcase.html %}

 {:.lead}
 **Vega-Lite** is a high-level visualization grammar.
 It provides a concise JSON syntax for supporting rapid generation of visualizations to support analysis.
 Vega-Lite specifications can be compiled to [Vega](http://vega.github.io/vega) specifications.

-{% include showcase.html %}

 Vega-Lite specifications describe visualizations as mappings from data to **properties of graphical marks** (e.g., points or bars).
 It **automatically produces visualization components** including axes, legends, and scales.
 It then determines properties of these components based on a set of **carefully designed rules**.
 This approach allows Vega-Lite specifications to be succinct and expressive, but also provide user control.
 As Vega-Lite is designed for analysis, it supports **data transformation** such as aggregation, binning, filtering, sorting, and faceting.